-- We used the outer shroud where it intersects the deck at the aft side of the shroud as our 'zero' point in measuring the car location aft along the track.
-To ensure accuracy we suggest measuring both sides when determining the location of the cars. - The forward end of the car has a lever that is lifted up to disengage the pin that holds the car in place.
+- All measurements are taken from the aft end of the genoa track forward to the back end of the genoa car - The forward end of the car has a button that is lifted up to disengage the pin that holds the car in place.
 When moving the car, always move the 'lazy' sheet, so that there is no load on the jib sheet or car when making adjustments.
 Lift the pin and slide the car forward or aft. - There are evenly spaced holes on the genoa track fore and aft and on 100mm centers.
-The adjustment pin of the car will lock into these holes. - Our measurements correspond to marks at the aft end of the car.
+The adjustment pin of the car will lock into these holes.